BY ELLIE HENSLEY

 Highly Customized, Local Information Related to Need

-Some of the research she finds is available online or through partners, but Pickett also has found that former or current homeless people are an excellent source for information.
+Some of the research she finds is available online or through partners, but Pickett also found that former or current homeless people are an excellent source for information.

 “People who have been out here for years know where almost everything is, what to do and what not to do,” Pickett said.
 “I always tell them, ‘If you find something out there I don’t already know about, please tell me.
 Because if it’s helpful to you, it will probably be helpful to someone else.’”